gschwaer/Swappy/Readme.md

 3. step through the program until the processor does a jump.
 At CLK = Low after the jump, the IRAM pointer is at 0000 and you can start to toggle in the program.

+Note: A reset line would be a very helpful addition if it ever becomes possible to update existing chips.

 Example program fib.prog
 ------------------------